 Do the Up Down Day / Alternate day fasting diet - A real life experiment

-Edited by Anonymous, Lynn, Ephraim, Rebecca M. and 1 other
+Edited by Lynn, Ephraim, Rebecca M., Eng

 The Up/Down Day Diet, or Alternate Day Fasting Diet, is a relatively new idea in dieting.
 The concept behind these diets is quite simple - to eat regularly one day and then fast the next day.
 So mentally you get a chance to take a day off every other day.
 For those with some will power, but not enough to stay on a diet indefinitely, this is a great idea.
 But does it work???
 This wiki will be my daily experience on this diet.

 The idea here is to eat low calories on your down or fasting day, and a regular diet on your up days.
 Perhaps the diet should have been called "Down/Normal" diet.
 You can find a great calculator to tell you how many calories you should be eating based on your height, weight, age, etc., here - http://www.johnsonupdaydowndaydiet.com/html/how-to-do-the-diet.html .
 The concept here is that your body does NOT store extra calories on your UP days, and on your down days you lose weight.

 I have looked around YouTube and found all kinds of people with different techniques.
 I found this youtube video very helpful in understanding how GH and other good hormones go up while you are fasting, while your insulin goes down by 70 percent within 24 hours of fasting.
 The insulin drops rapidly during fasting, as you can see in the video, with the bulk of the benefit being reached at about 12 to 18 hours.
 Twenty-four hours would be optimal, but I don't think I can do a 24-hour fast.
 I just don't like going to bed hungry.
 I can hold off eating all day if I know I am going to be satisfied before bed.
 That is my personality.
 It is important to match your strategy doing this diet with your personality.